iceman126/duckietown-gazebo/README.md

 ## Install

 ### Install Catkin from source (the version on pip doesn't work)
-- Go to instructions at [https://catkin-tools.readthedocs.io/en/latest/installing.html#installing-from-source]
+- Follow the instructions at [here](https://catkin-tools.readthedocs.io/en/latest/installing.html#installing-from-source)

 ### Setup Duckietown environment in gazebo
 - Clone this repo & go to the directory